-- Press F28 twice (toggling on then off).
-This resets the smoke, volume and lights back to their defaults - Send a decimal 64 for a Feature Reset.
-This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55 Note: The engine address has to be something other than address 55
+• Press F28 twice (toggling on then off).
+This resets the smoke, volume and lights back to their defaults

+• Send a decimal 64 for a Feature Reset.
+This resets volumes, smoke and light settings.

+• Send a decimal 128 to reset only address values back to factory default

+• This is the same as writing 55 to CV55 to engine address 55 Note: The engine address has to be something other than address 55

-Lost or Unknown Engine Address and the 55-55-55 Address Reset unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
+Lost or Unknown Engine Address and the 55-55-55 Address Reset

+In some cases you may not remember or have somehow lost the engine address.
+Following the above Feature or Factory Resets will allow you to recover an engine.
+The limitation to this is that for most resets you must know the engine address.
+If you are unsure of the engine address you can apply the 55-55-55 reset (send a value of 55 to CV55 to engine address 55).
 In order for this to work correctly the engine's address must NOT be 55.
 The engine will need to be sitting at some address other than 55.

 Below is the method (55-55-55 Reset) you can employ to return an engine to its factory default short address of 3 (it will also set the engine's long address back to its default - usually 3333 or the cab number on some models) if you're unsure of the engine's current address: